 These two settings can work on their own, or together.
 So if you wanted to force an update check upon launch and force an update to the latest version, select both.

-Inside your game launcher, is the patching system and inside the patching system is a debug logger.
+AOPS is now external and contains a debug logger.
 We coded this in, just in case your users were experiencing patching problems or there was an issue with your patcher.
 This debug log is a text file (patch.log) and will be created inside the users %appdata% (roaming) folder, under a folder with your Game Launcher Name on it.